8 Extending the Linear Model

 In short, mixed models are a fun way to incorporate additional interpretive color to your model, while also getting several additional benefits to help you understand your data!

-Fitting a line through your data is always going to be the best approach.
+Linear models, as their name implies, generally assume a linear relationship between the features and the target by default.
+But fitting a line through your data isn’t always going to be the best approach.
 Not every relationship is linear and not every relationship is monotonic.
 Sometimes, you need to be able to model a relationship that has a fair amount of nonlinearity – they can appear as slight curves, waves, and any other type of wiggle that you can imagine.

 In other words, we can go from the straight line here: